lvstaiwan/Gold-Standard/README.md

 # Related Works
 a latent class model in which the latent variable represents an individual's true unobserved disease status

+The work flow of employing a latent class analysis

+the input dataset: individual's X items

 * Separating Latent Classes by Information Criteria https://doi.org/10.1007/s00357-007-0010-1